Past winners of the Australian Open pose for a photo.

 We’ve never seen anything like it, nor might we again.

-Champions from seven consecutive decades gathered on the first tee to help celebrate the 100th staging of the Emirates Australian Open.
+Champions from seven consecutive decades gathered on the first tee at The Australian Golf Club to help celebrate the 100th staging of the Emirates Australian Open in 2015.

 And feedback from fans who witnessed it, and those who took part in the Champions’ Commemorative Drive, was overwhelmingly positive.